 Imagine yourself in some of the best and most pristine wilderness that still exists today.
 Idaho is wild, untamed and rugged.
 It’s that little piece of outdoors that’s been untouched and left for us to experience in all of its glory.
 And isn’t that what we’re all trying to find?

-True and fun facts that will make you want to go
+True and fun facts that will make you want to take a trip to Idaho

 Idaho has 3,100 miles of rivers.
-More than any other state.
+Isn’t that reason enough to go?

 You may not fish from a camel’s back in Idaho.
 Hopefully, this won’t keep you from visiting.